M4rdc0re/Linux-Buffer-Overflow/README.md

 # Linux-Buffer-Overflow

-Tis repository is a collection of various exploits and vulnerabilities that have been created completing laboratories on platforms to learn cybersecurity.
+This repository is a collection of various exploits and vulnerabilities that have been created completing laboratories on platforms to learn cybersecurity.

 Please note that these exploits are provided for educational and research purposes only.